Danichagas/Danichagas/README.md

 System.out.println("Welcome to my github!😆")

 ```
 📍- I'm 17 years old, I've always been passionate about technology, and when I discovered the world of programming, this passion only increased.
-I currently study Java and Spring Boot, I have always worked hard in my studies, so that I can achieve my dream position.
+I currently study JavaScript and Node, I have always worked hard in my studies, so that I can achieve my dream position.

 - 💻Back-end Developer
-- 🔴Studying Java
+- 🔴Studying JavaScript and Node
 - 👨‍🎓Sistemas de Informação | UFPA

 ![Danichagas GitHub stats](https://github-readme-stats.vercel.app/api?username=Danichagas&show_icons=true&theme=tokyonight)